FennStatistics/CAMtools_documentation/docs/CAM-App.md

 **How to use it**:

-* Click on top "aggregate CAMs" -> "> aggregate CAMs", click on "get complete overview", choose your seetings and click on "aggregate CAMs"
+* Click on top "aggregate CAMs" -> "> aggregate CAMs", choose your seetings and click on "aggregate CAMs"
     * the following settings can be considered: select if you want to split your summarized concepts by the valence and if you want to (a) aggregate random CAMs, (b) aggregate the most positive or negative CAMs or (c) choose specific CAMs you want to aggregate